SRileyCoyote/FFLIB_Working_Examples/documentation/Custom-Property-Editors.md

 ### 2. Build LWC

-Create your LWC HTML, CSS (if needed), JavaScript as you normally would.
+Create your [LWC HTML and JavaScript](/documentation/LWC-Templates.md) as you normally would

 #### Properties
 On the `js-meta.xml` file, set the target as `lightning__FlowScreen` and add any Inputs you want as Properties in the `targetConfig` tag like so: